immersve/immersve-docs/docs/guides/card-funding.md

 ## Funding Source Provisioning

-A Funding Source is created by a request to the [claim a Funding Source for an account](/api-reference/claim-a-funding-source-for-an-account) endpoint.
+A Funding Source is created by a request to the [create a Funding Source for an account](/api-reference/create-a-funding-source-for-an-account) endpoint.
 The funding wallet may be an EOA or a smart contract implementing the ERC-1271 interface.